 Enter modular housing.
 For a growing number of buyers, young and old, modular building is part of their answer to a warming planet.
 To them, it simply makes sense to choose housing with a much smaller environmental footprint—and cost—than building a traditional home.
 Even better, they're often equipped for connectivity and modern sustainable living, with features such as smart appliances or advanced solar energy capture and storage systems.
-And with innovative technologies such as the OAS closed-loop shower from Orbital Systems, which uses up to 90% less water and 80% less energy.
+And with innovative technologies such as the Orbital closed-loop shower from Orbital Systems, which uses up to 90% less water and 80% less energy.

 In other words, modular living lines up with modern values—prioritizing sustainability and resource efficiency while being comfortable, smart and connected.

 The business case for modular building is easy.
 As Tom Hardiman, Executive Director of the Modular Building Institute, put it in an interview for Forbes: “No one would question how we build cars today.
 It would be comical to have all the parts delivered to your driveway with a dozen workers to build it…Yet we build our homes, schools and offices in this inefficient and wasteful manner every day.”

 Responding to the demand of a new generation of home buyers, the industry has pursued advances in prefab and modular building technology—and without a doubt succeeded.
 Modular homes account for 10% of all new home builds since 2011.
 In 2017 alone, US producers built 93,000 of them.